japp-io/flat-equalizer/docs/user-guide.md

 Once a profile is applied automatically, it will stay active even if you disconnect the device.
 It will only change if you have another profile set to automatically apply for a different device, like "Speaker."
 This means that once you switch to a profile using the auto-apply feature, it'll stay that way until another auto-apply profile takes over, or you manually apply a different profile.

-If you'd like to turn off all the equalizer effects when you disconnect your Bluetooth device or headphones, you can create a new profile with all effects disabled.
-Set this profile to auto-apply when connected to a "Speaker," and it will ensure that no effects are active when you're not using your Bluetooth gear.
-However, keep in mind that disabling all effects will stop the Equalizer background service (for better battery life).
-As a result, the auto-apply feature will also cease to work, and you will need to reopen the Flat Equalizer app.
+If you wish to disable all equalizer effects upon disconnecting your Bluetooth device or headphones, follow these steps:

+1. Create a new profile with all effects turned off.
+2. Configure this profile to automatically apply when connected to a 'Speaker.'
+This will ensure that no effects are active when your Bluetooth device or headphones are not in use.

+However, please be aware of the following implications:

+- Disabling all effects will halt the Equalizer background service to improve battery life.
+- Consequently, the auto-apply feature will also become inactive, requiring manual intervention to apply the settings again.
+- To address this, consider enabling only the bass boost effect and setting it to 0%.
+This approach will keep the service active and maintain the functionality of the auto-apply feature.

 You can also share your profiles with friends and family.
 Just tap the bottom profile button and select "Share Profile."
 It'll generate a link to share with them.
 When they tap on the link, your profile will be applied to their device.